 We’ve all been hearing about the value of “big data” in business for a few decades now.
 The problem has always been how to make sense of all that data—and that problem has only grown as our world becomes increasingly connected, with everyone and everything generating more and more data.

-That’s because there is a tremendous amount of valuable data streaming into your call center every day—multi-channel customer interaction data that represents the true, unfiltered voice of your customer.
-Yet the average call center only examines around two percent of their customer interactions.
+That’s because there is a tremendous amount of valuable data streaming into your call centre every day—multi-channel customer interaction data that represents the true, unfiltered voice of your customer.
+Yet the average call centre only examines around two percent of their customer interactions.
 This is typically a manual process, done through random QA and compliance checks, as well as targeted dispute resolutions.

-Call center analytics tools turn this manual process into a smart, automated one, allowing you to examine 100 percent of your customer interactions.
-Speech-to-text analytics tools automatically convert voice calls to text data, while a range of other call center analytics tools capture email, chat, social media, and agent desktop data so you can get a holistic view of your customer.
-This gives you a more robust, more accurate picture of call center performance—and allows you to hear the unfiltered voice of the customer (VoC), revealing insights that can drive true customer-centric strategies.
+Call centre analytics tools turn this manual process into a smart, automated one, allowing you to examine 100 percent of your customer interactions.
+Speech-to-text analytics tools automatically convert voice calls to text data, while a range of other call centre analytics tools capture email, chat, social media, and agent desktop data so you can get a holistic view of your customer.
+This gives you a more robust, more accurate picture of call centre performance—and allows you to hear the unfiltered voice of the customer (VoC), revealing insights that can drive true customer-centric strategies.

-An omnichannel customer view is gives your contact center immediate advantages in delivering great (read: seamless and personalized) customer experiences—allowing your agents to recognize that a customer’s voice call has come after previous interactions via chat and email, for example.
+An omnichannel customer view is gives your contact centre immediate advantages in delivering great (read: seamless and personalised) customer experiences—allowing your agents to recognise that a customer’s voice call has come after previous interactions via chat and email, for example.

 But that 360-degree customer visibility is also the most critical step in using customer interaction analytics to unlock deeper, more valuable insights on how to enhance customer engagement and improve customer experience.
 It all goes back to the concept of “big data”: by breaking down the silos between channels and creating a single, integrated pool of customer interaction information, you’re making your data bigger.
 Bigger data—a more comprehensive picture of your customers—allows analytics tools to produce more accurate, more relevant and more usable insights.
 Or, to look at it from the opposite angle: Applying analytics tools to siloed data increases the risk of flawed data.
 For example, looking for distinct customer insights in voice and chat data separately is problematic, because the same customers are often using both channels as part of the same issue resolution lifecycle.
 Miss that cross-over, and you miss the truth about your customers.

-When we talk about a call center analytics solution, we’re referring to a suite of analytics tools that examine different aspects of call center interactions.
-Call centers have six main types of analytics tools available today:
+When we talk about a call centre analytics solution, we’re referring to a suite of analytics tools that examine different aspects of call centre interactions.
+Call centres have six main types of analytics tools available today:

-Also known as speech analytics; acoustic modeling that analyzes sound data, recognizes the 44 English phonemes (the building blocks of speech), and matches phonemes to words and phrases.
+Also known as speech analytics; acoustic modelling that analyses sound data, recognises the 44 English phonemes (the building blocks of speech), and matches phonemes to words and phrases.